Welcome to today's edition of the Rush 24-7 podcast.

 I mean, the president could be leaking this to show how he's reaching out.

-Uh, the uh it could be true.
+It could be true.

 George Mitchell, what's he done?

-He's been the uh Senate majority leader for the Democrats back in the uh in the eighties and the early 90s, and trust me when I tell you, as I have before, he was the most partisan Democrat in Washington when he ran the Senate.
+And trust me when I tell you, as I have before, he was the most partisan Democrat in Washington when he ran the Senate.

-But Dashell's partisanship nevertheless came through.
+But Dashel's partisanship nevertheless came through.

 Mitchell's was a quiet partisanship.

-He executed it behind the scenes, and something interesting, Bush's father, uh President Bush 41, did not like George Mitchell.
+And something interesting, Bush's father, President Bush 41, did not like George Mitchell.

 He liked Foley.

-I could never understand it.
+I could never understand that.

-He liked Tom Foley, the former uh Speaker of the House, but he didn't like George Mitchell at all.
+He liked Tom Foley, the former Speaker of the House, but he didn't like George Mitchell at all.

 I mean, there's all kinds of possibilities here.

-Couldn't it it might not be true?
+It might not be true.

 Could be on the list but not have a chance.

-Could make it, who knows?
+Could make it.

-If it we'll wait to see if it is George Mitchell.
+We'll wait to see if it is George Mitchell.

 He's running Disney right now.

-Uh he's conducting the steroid probe into baseball.
+He's conducting the steroid probe into baseball.

-He's running these a board chairman at Disney.
+He's a board chairman at Disney.

-Uh and you know, for a lot a lot of people um talked to over the weekend emails this morning, saw this, and what what what is President Bush doing?
+And, you know, a lot of people talked to over the weekend, emails this morning, saw this.

-Um, the the the we got a story about immigration here about how it's on a front burner all of a sudden in the House.
+You know, we got a story about immigration here about how it's on a front burner all of a sudden in the House.

 We'll have details on this as the program unfolds before your very eyes and ears today.

-But he's decided to pull out because standing next to Barack Obama or Hillary Clinton, or even Evan Bye, or even Al Gore, or even John Kerry, you wouldn't see Puff Dashel.
+Now, we couldn't believe it when he announced he was considering it, but he's decided to pull out because standing next to Barack Obama or Hillary Clinton or even Evan Bay or even Al Gore or even John Kerry, you wouldn't see Puff Dashle.

 You just wouldn't see him.